mbraak/django-file-form/README.md

 file = UploadedFileField(accept='image/*,.pdf')
 ```

-**6 Additional file metadata
+**6 Additional file metadata**

 If you want to add and maintain additional metadata such as short descriptions and
 categories of uploaded files, you can use the `.metadata` field of uploaded files.
-More specifically,
+More specifically, the AJAX uploader has a hidden field called `metadata` (with form

-1. There is a hidden field called `metadata` (with form specific prefix) with its `data`
+specific prefix) with its `data` being the `JSON.dump`ed meta data of all files.
+The
-   being the `JSON.dump`ed meta data of all files.
-The data should be in the format of
+data should be in the format of

    ```
    {
       'filename1': value1,